Crate Training an Older Dog: Should You Do It?

 water available in the crate, he's not able to access any more until he's let out.

-the crate means he is forced to sit or lie in his own urine or feces until he's
+- You'll be away for longer than your old dog can hold his bladder or bowels.
+Many senior dogs need to take more frequent potty breaks.
+Relieving himself in the crate means he is forced to sit or lie in his own urine or feces until he's let out.

-much more anxiety, as well as make it a lot harder to teach your dog to go willingly into the crate.
+- Never, ever crate your dog as punishment or force him into the crate.
+Both will create negative associations with the crate and cause your dog much more anxiety, as well as make it a lot harder to teach your dog to go willingly into the crate.

 Choosing a Crate